Pigeon Pose in Yoga: Complete Guide and Variations

 Steps to get into classic pigeon pose:

-- Bend your right knee and bring it toward the front of the mat, placing the knee next to your right hand.
-Your right ankle should be next to your left hand.
+2. Bend your right knee and bring it toward the front of the mat, resting your knee near your right hand.
+Your right ankle should be near your left hand.

-- Extend your left leg back, keeping your left hip aligned.
-If your right hip is not touching the floor, place a yoga block or blanket under it to support your body.
+3. Extend your left leg back, keeping your left hip aligned.
+If your right hip isn't touching the floor, place a yoga block or blanket under it to support your body.

-- Take a deep breath and as you exhale, extend your torso forward, resting your forearms or forehead on the mat.
+4. Inhale deeply and, as you exhale, lengthen your torso forward, resting your forearms or forehead on the mat.

 Common mistakes to avoid:

-- Poor hip alignment : It is important to keep the hips parallel to the floor to avoid unnecessary strain on the lower back.
+• Poor hip alignment : It is important to keep your hips parallel to the floor to avoid unnecessary strain on your lower back.

-- Knee Tension : If you feel pain in your knees, it's best to use a gentler variation of the pose (like Ardha Kapotasana ) or consult a teacher to adjust your alignment.
+• Knee tension : If you experience pain in your knees, it's best to use a gentler variation of the pose (like Ardha Kapotasana ) or consult a teacher to adjust your alignment.

 Variations of Pigeon Pose